Mission Launch

 Finalize Fusion 360 Model

-Complete the detailed UAV design in CAD software
+Complete the long-range, heavy-payload UAV design in CAD software

 Expand Team Operations